keyang1211/Image-geolocation/README.md

-# Geolocation Estimation of Photos using a Hierarchical Model and Scene Classification
+# Geolocation Estimation of Photos